ABOUT IIT BOMBAY

 BEFORE JOINING IIT BOMBAY

-semester.
 The students are advised to consult their home institute advisors and if needed get their approval before departure.
-Students are advised to come prepared with a list of their preferred courses (and some alternative courses in case their preferred courses are not on offer at IITB in a particular semester).
+Students are advised to come prepared with a list of their preferred courses (and some alternative courses in case their preferred courses are not on offer at IIT Bombay in a particular semester).

 (i) Arrange for your airport pick up.
 Alternately, prepaid taxi from the airport is available and can be taken on arrival at the airport.